beryldb/php-beryl/README.md

 ## Join our community 👋

-We invite people from different backgrounds 🌈👨❤️ :raising_hand::older_man:
+We invite people from different backgrounds 🌈👨❤️

 If you are just getting started as programmer, there are several ways that you can collaborate.
 There is no need to be a senior programmer.
 At BerylDB, we